Yorko/mlcourse.ai/book/index.md

 [mlcourse.ai](https://mlcourse.ai) is an open Machine Learning course by [OpenDataScience (ods.ai)](https://ods.ai/), led by [Yury Kashnitsky (yorko)](https://yorko.github.io/).
 Having both a Ph.D. degree in applied math and a Kaggle Competitions Master tier, Yury aimed at designing an ML course with a perfect balance between theory and practice.
-Thus, you go through math formulae in lectures, and practice with Kaggle Inclass competitions.
+Thus, the course meets you with math formulae in lectures, and a lot of practice in a form of assignments and  Kaggle Inclass competitions.
 Currently, the course is in a **self-paced mode**.
 Here we guide you through the self-paced [mlcourse.ai](https://mlcourse.ai).

 In the following [short video](https://youtu.be/CPlYV_DryEo) we discuss how to best approach the course material: